KatFrog/dog-friendly-neighborhood-map/README.md

 - [prop-types](https://www.npmjs.com/package/prop-types): for type checking props being passed to a component
 - [react-async-script-loader](https://github.com/leozdgao/react-async-script-loader): to load the JavaScript Google Maps API
 - [Redux](https://redux.js.org): to manage the state (data) inside the app

-Side note:  While I do the majority of state management with Redux, I used local state management with React in situations where I needed to keep track of information that pertains to the view of the single component.

 ## Installation
 ### Prerequisites